Skip to main content Skip to local navigation

 Thematic clusters

 As a community of communities, CERLAC welcomes research and researchers representing all the thematic, geographic, and disciplinary diversity of contemporary LAC scholarship.
-During its 2015-2020 charter, CERLAC especially seeks to advance collaboration in the following seven areas:
+During its 2015-2020 charter, CERLAC especially seeks to advance collaboration in the following four areas:

 One of CERLAC’s long-standing areas of strength is the study of extractive industries, their social and environmental impacts, and the increasingly important role rural and indigenous communities are playing in environmental stewardship.
 The LAC mining sector is a key site of investment for Canadian capital and a source of controversy.
 Increasingly Canadian foreign aid priorities are aligned with this sector, while NGOs and community groups demand reliable information about its activities and impacts.